CharrafiMed/global-search-modal/README.md

 # Global Search Modal Plugin
-The Global Search Modal is a powerful and customizable global search plugin for Filament, enhancing the default search functionality with features like keep track  favorites, recent searches for each panels you have in your filament app , and highlighting.
+The Global Search Modal is a powerful and customizable global search plugin for Filament inspired by algolia search modals , enhancing the default search functionality with features like keep track  favorites, recent searches for each panels you have in your filament app , and highlighting.
 ##features

 ## Features